funvill/funvill.github.io/_posts/2023-05-02-idea095b-dot-matrix-water-printer-bike-carriage.md

 <img src='\public\uploads\2023\dotmatrix.png' alt='dotmatrix' title='dotmatrix' style="float: right; max-width: 400px; margin: 10px; border: 1px solid black; padding: 5px">Bicycle pulling a carriage.
 On the carriage there is a horizontal row of 16 water nozzles.
 When the bike is moving the speed is detected by a microcontroller.
 The microcontroller tiggers the 16 water nozzles on and off to release water at specific times.
 The nozzles paint the sidewalk with dots of water to spell a message.

+Afterwards the water evaporates and no harm is done.

 A Persistence of Vision (POV) dot matrix printer for the sidewalk using water.

 Think of ASCII art